AP-CSPrinciples/CSP-using_Python/docs/_sources/Python/Python_Basics.md.txt

 ```

+## Lists

+For this class, we will not be using tuples, but you should be familiar with how they are used and the difference of a list.

 |      | Indexing | Ordered | Mutable | Duplicate |
 |------------|---------------|----------------|------------------------------------|----------------|
 | List | <ul><li>[X] Yes</li><li>[ ] No</li></ul> | <ul><li>[X] Yes</li><li>[ ] No</li></ul> | <ul><li>[X] Yes</li><li>[ ] No</li></ul> | <ul><li>[X] Yes</li><li>[ ] No</li></ul> |